thebobfather2/buildtorarity/README.md

 Website: https://www.bobbyrabbits.com/

 ## Hire Bobby Rabbits
 If this turns out to be a way bigger task than you're interested in doing on your own, you can simply hire us to do the work for you!
-Check out https://www.bobbyrabbits.com/#/Services for our estimated pricing.
+Check out https://www.bobbyrabbits.com/#/Services for estimated pricing.
 You can click the link at the top to open a ticket in our Discord, or just reach out via the contact info provided above.
 <br></br>
 WAGMI